 At its annual meeting in April, the PDT reviewed progress, refined and updated its strategic plan implementation, and developed key action steps for the upcoming year.
 Specific deliverables were identified, building upon past efforts.
 These included:

 The PDT’s ongoing goals are to support programming, professional development, and partner engagement in ways that will best serve the SNAP-Ed population.
-The updated strategic plan is being finalized and will be shared shortly with Extension Directors/Administrators, FCS Leaders, and SNAP-Ed Directors/Coordinators.

-Members of the LGU SNAP-Ed Program Development Team for 2019-2020 (as of August 2019)
+Members of the LGU SNAP-Ed Program Development Team for 2021-2022

 North Central Region

 - Jennifer McCaffrey, Assistant Dean, Family and Consumer Sciences, University of Illinois

 - Lisa Ross, Program Manager, EFNEP and SNAP-Ed, Kansas State University